There are ways to prepare for flu season that are both easy on your budget, and helpful to your immune system. We've outlined our top tips.

 If you regularly get a flu shot (and even if you don’t), you don’t want to skip out on one this season.
-A flu shot can range from $0 to $50+, and it all depends on where you get your flu shot and what kind you receive.
+A flu shot can cost $50 or more, and it all depends on where you get your flu shot and what kind you receive.
 You can get a flu shot at your local pharmacy, your doctor’s office, and even sometimes through your city’s health department.
 If you’re not sure where to begin your search, vaccinefinder.org is a great place to start — you can search locations near you that have it available.

 If you don’t have insurance, here are some ways you can get your flu shot at a low cost — and sometimes even free:

-If you’re a military veteran, you can get a flu shot at your nearest Veterans Affairs health care facility, if you’re enrolled in health care with the U.S. Department of Veterans Affairs.
+- If you’re a military veteran, you can get a flu shot at your nearest Veterans Affairs health care facility, as long as you’re enrolled in health care with the U.S. Department of Veterans Affairs.

 The approaching season might seem overwhelming — and expensive.
 Here are some simple and effective tips that can help you prepare, while still keeping your budget in mind:

 - Choose generic or store-brand medications if you need them.
 Some can cost as little as $4!

 - Stock up on essentials like tissues and cough drops ahead of time, so you’re not overbuying or paying extra for delivery when you’re not feeling your best.